-‘The fighter jet era has passed’, Elon Musk tells U.S. Air Force pilots
+‘The fighter jet era has passed’, Elon Musk tells U.S. pilots

-On Friday, Tesla and SpaceX CEO Elon Musk predicted that the future of war would be dominated by autonomous drones and not by legacy aircraft.
+On Friday, Tesla and SpaceX CEO Elon Musk predicted that the future of war would be dominated by autonomous drones rather than legacy aircraft.

 'The fighter jet era has passed', says Elon Musk